Code comments are good right? Well, not if there are too many!

 Comments in code shouldn't describe the obvious and comments shouldn't describe how the code works, it should describe the intent of the code.
 How the code works must be obvious from the code itself.

-This is an example of completely useless commenting:
+This is an example from a PHP application of completely useless commenting:

-It is almost impossible to locate the actual code in all the commenting because every single variable contains a large amount of comments.
+It is almost impossible to locate the actual code in all the comment clutter.
 Maybe the use of a variable isn't self-explaining, but there is such a thing as "comment overkill".

-A much better approach is to use self-explanatory variable names.
-It is much better to use a long self-explanatory variable name than it is to compensate a bad variable name by comments.
+A much better approach is to use long self-explanatory variable names rather than comments.